thrichert/FWG/Logi_101.md

 If for some reason you get kill, or your vehicule is destroy, our enemy wont be able to use them without having to submit it to a stockpile
 You don't want to ease those bastard collies partisant, right ?!

-- Why should I NEVER use my personnal inventory ?!
+- Why should I NEVER use my personnal inventory when I carry a **valuable** items (such as prototypes)?!

-!!! it might happen from times to times that you get a **server connection timeout** in this case their is a highly probability that what you have on you will be LOST !!!
+It might happen from times to times that you get a **server connection timeout** in this case there is a highly probability that what you have on you will be LOST !!!
-**THUS** it is strongly recommend to store your item into locked-vehicule that will stays on the map and you will be able to get it back. otherwise it is lost forever ...
+Thus, it is strongly recommend to store your valuable item into a locked-vehicule that will stays on the map,  because you will be able to get it back.
+Otherwise it is lost forever...
 I guess you don't want to lose a precious prototype, isn't ?